MikeRixWolfe/RTPodFeed/README.md

 ## Description
 This is an aggregator for RT podcast feeds linking back to the podcasts on the RT site.
-It currently displays the last 20 podcasts from the aggregated feed.

 ![index.html](/docs/images/feed.png)

-## To Do
-* Caching feeds/sharing across sessions
-* Pagination/not limiting to 20
-* Loading wheel?
-Some fancy JS stuff would be cool

 ## Installation
 Install python 2.7.x and then run the following